DanielOchoa/progress-wizard-example/README.md

 The animated progress works just by setting a css `transition` property on the progress element.
 See `app/styles/app.css`.

-The most importants elements for this progress are:
+The most importants elements for this example are:

 - `progress-bar` component
 - `progress-bar` mixin